 Exercises for Diastasis Recti

 Diastasis Recti (or abdominal separation) is very common in pregnancy.
-We know statistically that 100% of women will have some degree of abdominal separation by the end of their pregnancy 1.
+So common it’s unavoidable.
+Research shows that 100% of women will have some degree of abdominal separation by the end of their pregnancy 1.
 And while it sounds horrible, it’s nothing to be scared of – no matter how bad your diastasis recti is, with the right support it can be improved and you can get back to doing normal activities.

 In this article, I will share what we know about diastasis recti from scientific research and share my tips as a physiotherapist to help you recover as effectively and quickly as possible.